 Pomades are either oil-based or water-based.
 Oil-based pomades are more traditional and tend to offer a better hold and higher shine than water-based.
 The problem is that oil-based pomades are difficult to wash out, aren’t good for your hair, your scalp, hell, they’re not even good for your comb.
 Water-based pomades, while not quite as strong, will still offer decent hold, are easy to wash out, and are lighter weight.

 Here are a few water-based pomades worth trying:

 Imperial products are designed and produced by working barbers, with quality and budget in mind (while $22 doesn’t seem cheap, 6 oz. goes a long way).
 Imperial’s Classic Pomade offers a strong hold with a low shine, and it’s water based, so it washes out easily.
 Great for that side part or pompadour.

 While Suavecito products have been around for about a decade, they’ve gained huge popularity in the mainstream in the last year or so.
 The products are very well priced, and this one does a great job keeping curls under control.

 For many men, American Crew is the OG for premium hair grooming products.
 Founded in 1994, it was one of the first modern men’s brands to become mainstream, and their pomade has been used and trusted by countless men since.

-Unlike most pomades that are water, oil, or gel based, Baxter uses a cream base to offer a medium-firm hold with a softer, more natural finish.
+Unlike most pomades that are water, oil, or gel based, Baxter uses a cream base to offer a firm hold with a soft shine finish.
 The award-winning pomade works best on thicker hair that's parted or very structured.
 Which conveniently leads us into…

 Best for: A lightweight style with a natural shine that moves freely; controlling flyaways, waves, and curls